Laboratory-Imaging/JOBS-examples/NIS_v6.10/34-Acquire_until/README.md

 ![JOB: If task](images/24-if_task.png)

-When the break is executed it will break from the Timlapse loop and efectively end the JOB as there is nothing after the loop task.
+When the break is executed it will break from the Time lapse loop and effectively end the JOB as there is nothing after the loop task.

 We expect the JOB to acquire 20 frames as one frame has around 50 cells.
 Let's try it out and run the JOB.
 The results show that the acquisition actually stopped after 20 frames.